-For many people, grains and beans can cause digestive discomfort.
-It is widely recognized that pre-soaking beans can help to ease the discomfort, but what you may not realize is that soaking and sprouting grains and seeds has the same affect.
+For many people, grains and beans cause digestive discomfort.
+It is widely recognized that pre-soaking beans can help ease the discomfort, but what you may not realize is soaking and sprouting grains has the same affect.

 The sprouting process naturally activates starch, protein and lipid degrading enzymes that “pre-digest” a grain, seed or pulse.
 The seed uses dense protein and complex carbohydrates as fuel to grow, converting them to simpler amino acid and glucose molecules.
-This means that some of the enzymes our bodies would use to break down the seed have already been applied, and less work for our digestive systems is always a good thing!
+This means that some enzymes our bodies use to break down the seed have already been applied, and less work for our digestive system is always a good thing!

-While sprouting does not remove gluten, for some people who have discomfort digesting wheat products, the sprouting process may aid in their ability to digest and enjoy.
+Sprouting does not remove gluten but for some people who have discomfort digesting wheat products, the sprouting process may aid in their ability to digest and enjoy.

-We are proudly certified organic for every product, so each seed was grown and sprouted naturally and sustainably.
-Sprouting is a form of positive processing where nothing is removed and only water is added, transforming it’s nutrient profile and allowing your body to get the most from whole, natural foods.
+We are proudly certified organic for every product, so each seed is grown and sprouted naturally and sustainably.
+Sprouting is a form of positive processing where nothing is removed and only water is added.
+This transforms it’s nutrient profile and allows your body to get the most from whole, natural foods.

-Cooking whole grains, seeds and pulses can often be inconvenient and time consuming.
+Cooking whole grains, seeds and pulses is often inconvenient and time consuming.
 Sprouting reduces cook time, in most cases by half, making preparation much quicker and easier.
 Soaking is already part of the sprouting process, so no pre-soaking for pulses is required, which means no thinking ahead!

 You may hesitate to try sprouted grains because you’re not sure how or what to cook, but you can easily incorporate sprouted whole grains and pulses into your diet in all the same ways you would use their unsprouted counterparts.

-Sprouting enhances the natural flavour and texture of grains, seeds and pulses, resulting in richer, more complex tastes and delightful textures.
+Sprouting enhances natural flavours and textures of grains, seeds and pulses, resulting in richer, more complex tastes and delightful textures.

-The sprouting process helps rid seeds of naturally occurring saponin, which is what causes bitterness.
+The sprouting process helps rid seeds of naturally occurring saponin, neutralizing bitterness.
 It also converts complex starch into simple sugars, making sprouted grains taste sweeter (though their glycemic index is low).
-Some grains and seeds like rice and buckwheat can develop a lighter, nuttier and more earthy flavour.
+Some grains and seeds like rice and buckwheat develop a lighter, nuttier and more earthy flavour.